mmistakes/minimal-mistakes/_posts/2022/03/2022-03-28-terrinet-sevila-2022.md

     <img src="/assets/images/posts/2022/03/terrinet-workspace.webp" height="300px" />
 </p>

-Our host was the [GRVC laboratory](https://grvc.us.es/), in witch has published many interesting papers related to UAVs and robotics.
+Our host was the [GRVC laboratory](https://grvc.us.es/), which has published many interesting papers related to UAVs and robotics.
 For example, the latest was analyzed [an ornithopter under high-amplitude flapping](https://www.sciencedirect.com/science/article/pii/S1270963822000050?via%3Dihub).
 Their laboratory is a safe place for developing steering algorithms for aerial robotics.
 As you can see above, it is equipped with a roll cage.
 Additionally, the whole roll cage is covered by the OptiTrack system.

 After familiarizing ourselves with the infrastructure and security information, we set to work.
 Based on a PX4 simulator, with EDGE AI devices such as the Jetson Xavier NX and Raspberry Pi 4 with Neural Compute Stick 2, we began to assemble a robotic node executing our algorithm.